dseichter/yahac/docs/docs/configuration.md

 This option is only relevant for switches.
 If you want to change the state of a switch, you should be sometimes careful.
 Therefore, default true, this option will enable a small confirmation dialog, as soon as you click on the entry.

 ![Switch confirmation](assets/screenshots/yahac_traymenu_switch_confirmation.png).

+## MQTT

+You can register yahac as a MQTT device within your Home Assistant system.

+### Register yahac as MQTT

+If this checkbox is set, please be sure, you have filled out all the entries below.

+### MQTT Host

+Your DNS name or IP address of your MQTT broker.

+### MQTT Port

+The port, your service is listening.

+### MQTT User

+Username for mqtt.
+To increase security, you can create a new user within your MQTT.

+### MQTT Password

+Last but not least, provide the password.

+## Logging

+yahac writes per default the logs to /tmp/yahac.log.
+Since there are no sensitive data, the temp file is available within all operating systems, I kept this approach.

+### Loglevel

+Specify your loglevel, you want to run yahac.
+At the beginning, you might see potential configuration issues, so I recommend to set to **INFO**.
+Default is **ERROR**.